New Assessment Platform for the University of Warwick

 “Working with Axia has been a pleasure.
 From the outset they have been professional and responsive.
 They have taken the time to understand our needs and worked collaboratively with us to develop a bespoke platform that enables us to manage our PGCE Professional Practice module effectively and efficiently.
 Feedback from trainees, mentors and CTE staff has been universally positive with one lead mentor commenting that it is ‘really good to have all this information at our fingertips.’
 Max and the team are approachable and really want to find a solution that works for us.”

-To discover more about the Warwick solution, download the case study here.
-Alternatively, to hear about our other solutions, get in touch via the form on our contact page.
+To learn more about our work with the University of Warwick, read the case study.
+Alternatively, to enquire about our other solutions, get in touch today.